 FIG RECIPES: Main Dishes

-Making this stuffed turkey entree would be one clever way to use up some Thanksgiving or holiday leftovers!
+Making this stuffed turkey entree would be one clever way to use up some Thanksgiving or holiday turkey leftovers.
 It’s also a good recipe to put into your weeknight dinner rotation because it could easily be doubled in size and the leftovers saved to make great lunch sandwiches the next day.

 FIG RECIPES: Desserts